 1 tablespoon Sriracha hot sauce (more or less depending on your spice tolerance)

-2. Steam or microwave the broccoli: microwaves are okay to use but I don’t love using them to cook with since they heat unevenly.
-But, to save time, place the broccoli in a microwave proof bowl, cover and cook until tender.
+2. Steam or microwave the broccoli: place the broccoli in a microwave proof bowl, cover and cook until tender.
 Alternatively, fill a large pot 1/4 filled with water and bring to a simmer.
 Add the broccoli and cook for about 3 minutes, until the broccoli turns bright green.
 Drain and rinse under cold water.
 Set aside.

 3. Saute the vegetables: in a large saute pan over medium-high heat, add the canola oil.
 Add the pepper slices and stir every few minutes.
 After 5 minutes, add the broccoli and tempeh and continue cooking for another 3 minutes.
 At this point, you may add in the rice, as I did, or you can leave it aside.
 Turn off the heat.

-4. Make the peanut sauce: in a mini food prep or blender, add the peanut butter, sesame oil, low sodium soy sauce, honey, water and Sriracha sauce.
+4. Make the peanut sauce: in a mini food prep or blender, add the peanut butter, sesame oil, soy sauce, honey, water and Sriracha sauce.
 Blend until smooth.
+Add in another few tablespoons of water to thin the sauce.